jxmx/smooth-qsl/README.md

 the old files.
 It's also fine to delete and reupload as all permanent data is stored in the database.
 5. Ensure the `cards` subdirectory is writable by the webserver.
 If this is being installed in a hosting provider than this is likely the default.
-65. Load the `qsl.sql` into your MySQL server.
+6. Load the `qsl.sql` into your MySQL server.
 It will NOT delete existing data although errors about existing tables will appears.
 Errors about the existing tables is okay.
 The `qsl.sql` file will also adjust the database tables to support newer updates.
+If sourcing the file from the shell using the `mysql` command you must include `-f` to ignore errors.

 ## Basic Coniderations
 The application is designed to have simple, user-friendly URLs.
 For example,